dinAlexDu/azure-node-app/README.md

    ```
 4. Deploy to Azure:

-- Follow the Azure App Service Documentation to set up your environment.
+- Follow the [Azure App Service Documentation](https://learn.microsoft.com/en-us/azure/app-service/) to set up your environment.

 ## Fixes Implemented

-Port Issue Fix: Adjusted the application to use the Azure-required environment variable PORT instead of a hardcoded port.
+- Port Issue Fix: Adjusted the application to use the Azure-required environment variable PORT instead of a hardcoded port.
+- Issue: Azure uses a dynamic port, and hardcoding the port caused deployment failures.
+- Solution: Updated the application to read the PORT variable from the environment.

 ## Technologies Used